-Located on the banks of Yamuna in Agra, the Taj Mahal is a monumental poetry of infinite love.
+Located on the banks of Yamuna in Agra, the Taj Mahal Tour in Agra is monumental poetry of infinite love.
 This 17th-century monument was created for Mumtaz Mahal by her spouse and Emperor Shah Jahan.

 Considered among the most attractive buildings globally, the Taj expertly portrays the rise of Mughal architecture and beauty.
 Such is its charm that it has been known as one of the Seven Wonders of the present time.

-Now, do you require any more reasons to add the Taj Mahal tour to your list?
+Now, do you require any more reasons to add the Taj Mahal Tour Packages to your list?
 We guess not!
 So, here’s all you should know about this love mausoleum, including its history, architecture, entrance fee, timings, nearby draws, and lesser-known facts.

 The Taj Mahal, the most impressive monument the earth has ever witnessed, was made by Shah Jahan, the Mughal Emperor, for his beloved spouse, Mumtaz Mahal.
 The mausoleum’s construction began in 1632, about a year after Mumtaz expired.